 Artist Nelson Sullivan became known for recording videos around South Carolina and New York City.
 This led to more individuals filming themselves and creating video content.
 At the beginning of the millennium, Adam Kontras filmed a video informing his family and friends about his cross-country move to LA to pursue show business.
 This would later transform into the longest-running vlog in history.

 VidCon happens in Los Angeles, California.
 It’s a yearly event that allows YouTube viewers and creators to gather so they can share business contacts and content ideas.

 The old actions involved editorial teams and casting processes to select talent.
 Today, the audience decides directly.
 Their existing fame acts like a business card.
-You’ll find and online and offline do not happen separately; they are becoming more integrated.
+You’ll find that online and offline do not happen separately; they are becoming more integrated.

-Live broadcasts from Instagram and Facebook
+Live broadcasts from Instagram and Facebook.

 We’ve explored the meaning of vlogging, how YouTube fits in the picture, the acceptance of vlogging by the media, and that live broadcasts from Facebook and Instagram are shaping the industry.